hashicorp/terraform-provider-azurerm/website/docs/r/datadog_monitors.html.markdown

 * `datadog_organization` - (Required) A `datadog_organization` block as defined below.

-* `monitoring_enabled` - (Optional) Flag specifying if the resource monitoring is enabled or disabled.
-Possible values are "true" and "false" is allowed.
+* `monitoring_enabled` - (Optional) Is monitoring enabled?
+Defaults to`true`.

-* `tags` - (Optional) A mapping of tags which should be assigned to the datadog Monitor.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Datadog Monitor.

 ---

 A `datadog_organization` block exports the following:

 * `api_key` - (Required) Api key associated to the Datadog organization.
-Changing this forces a new datadog Monitor to be created.
+Changing this forces a new Datadog Monitor to be created.

 * `application_key` - (Required) Application key associated to the Datadog organization.
-Changing this forces a new datadog Monitor to be created.
+Changing this forces a new Datadog Monitor to be created.

 * `enterprise_app_id` - (Optional) The ID of the enterprise_app.

-* `linking_auth_code` - (Optional) The auth code used to linking to an existing datadog organization.
+* `linking_auth_code` - (Optional) The auth code used to linking to an existing Datadog organization.
+Changing this forces a new Datadog Monitor to be created.

 * `linking_client_id` - (Optional) The ID of the linking_client.
+Changing this forces a new Datadog Monitor to be created.

 * `redirect_uri` - (Optional) The redirect uri for linking.
+Changing this forces a new Datadog Monitor to be created.

 ---

 An `identity` block supports the following:

-* `type` - (Required) Specifies the identity type of the datadog Monitor.
+* `type` - (Required) Specifies the identity type of the Datadog Monitor.
 At this time the only allowed value is `SystemAssigned`.

-> **NOTE:** The assigned `principal_id` and `tenant_id` can be retrieved after the identity `type` has been set to `SystemAssigned` and the datadog Monitor has been created.
+> **NOTE:** The assigned `principal_id` and `tenant_id` can be retrieved after the identity `type` has been set to `SystemAssigned` and the Datadog Monitor has been created.
 More details are available below.
 ---

 An `user` block exports the following:

 * `name` - (Required) The name which should be used for this user_info.

 * `email` - (Required) Email of the user used by Datadog for contacting them if needed.
-Changing this forces a new datadog Monitor to be created.
+Changing this forces a new Datadog Monitor to be created.

 * `phone_number` - (Optional) Phone number of the user used by Datadog for contacting them if needed.